HookturnDigital/acf-theme-code/readme.txt

 * Support for WordPress 5.4
 * Support for all field types included in ACF 5.8.9 (including all their various settings)
 * Synced codebases for Theme Code and Theme Code Pro plugins where relevant
-* Add Copy all fields button (previously Theme Code Pro feature)
+* Add 'Copy All' fields button (previously Theme Code Pro feature)
-* Include Location UI and move location related upgrade notice to code block.
+* Include Location UI and move location related upgrade notice to code block
 * Added escaping to code rendered (in line with recent updates to ACF field documentation)
 * A range of enhancements to code rendered for the following fields and field settings:
   * Gallery field (return types Array, URL and ID)